Timorese Popular Democratic Association

 The Timorese Popular Democratic Association (Associação Popular Democrática Timorense, APODETI; Asosiasi Demokratik Rakyat Timor) was a political party in East Timor established in 1974, which advocated for integration into Indonesia.
 Along with another East Timor party, the Timorese Democratic Union (UDT), it signed the Balibo Declaration in 1975 calling for Indonesia to annex the region.
-The party led the Provisional Government of East Timor that was formed following the Indonesian invasion of East Timor 1975.
+The party led the Provisional Government of East Timor that was formed following the Indonesian invasion of East Timor later that year.
 Since 2000, the party used the suffix Pro-Referendo (Pro-referendum).
 A renaming to Partido Democrata Liberal was considered.
-The party no longer exists.
+The party is said to have been dissolved.

 History

 East Timor was a Portuguese colony for several hundred years.
 When the Carnation Revolution toppled the Lisbon regime in 1974, East Timor entered a period of instability.
 One of the first changes was the legalization of political parties.
 Along with the Timorese Democratic Union and Fretilin, APODETI was founded quickly after the announcement.
 Party leaders believed East Timor would not have been a viable independent state.

 On 27 May 1974, a group of thirty individuals met to create a party to advocate for integration into Indonesia.
 The party's first name was the Associação para a Integração de Timor na Indonésia (lit.
 'Association for the Integration of Timor into Indonesia', AITI), but organizers decided the pro-integration position was unpopular and decided to remove the word from their name.
 Among them were several former participants in the Viqueque Rebellion (1959).

 In its original manifesto, the party called for "autonomous integration" into Indonesia while also declaring support for human rights and freedom of expression.
 The party also advocated the teaching of Indonesian in East Timor's schools.
 The party supported religious freedom and opposed racism, but initially opposed the Catholic Church and took anti-white positions.
 APODETI only found support from a few Liurai in the border region.
 Some of them had collaborated with the Japanese against the Portuguese colonial rulers during World War II.
 A large part of the small Muslim minority in East Timor also supported the APODETI.